xanderlent/intel-npu-driver-rpm/README.md

 #### Support Status for Fedora

 - Fedora 39 is not supported, because it has reached end-of-life.
 (It was initially supported.)
-- Fedora 40 is supported.
+- Fedora 40 is not supported, because it has reached end-of-life.
+(It was supported through v1.16.0-2.)
-  - The copr backports oneapi-level-zero from Fedora 41 to Fedora 40, as a newer version is required.
 - Fedora 41 is supported.
 - Fedora 42 is supported.
-- Fedora Rawhide is supported on a best-effort basis, given that breakages frequently occur.
-It may take some time for me to fix the package.
+- Fedora Rawhide is supported with the caveat that changes in Rawhide may sometimes break the build for a time.
+  - Unlike packages I officially maintain for Fedora, I cannot promise prompt fixes to rawhide for this third-party package.

 #### Other Supported Distributions

 - EPEL10 is supported on a best-effort basis, since EL10 (CentOS Stream 10) is based on Fedora between 40 and 41.
   - I am not proactively testing new releases on EPEL10; I only check that the package builds.
   - I am happy to troubleshoot issues, but I reserve the right to drop support if it becomes a burden.
+  - For now, EPEL10 backports a sufficiently new version of oneapi-level-zero.

 ### Installation instructions